 Step 6.
 Browse through the list of found data or type “backup” in the search bar at the top-right corner of the window.
 Disk Drill typically shows recovered data in a nested folder structure, so keep your eyes open for any of the following folders: “Library”, “Application”, “Mobile Sync”, or “Backup.”

 Step 7.
-To proceed with recovery, tick the checkbox to the left of any of the folders we mentioned in the last step, then click Restore.
+To proceed with recovery, tick the checkbox to the left of any of the folders we mentioned in the last step, then click Recover.

 Step 8.
-On the popup that appears, choose a location on your computer to save the folder, then click OK to proceed with recovery.
+On the popup that appears, choose a location on your computer to save the folder, then click Next to proceed with recovery.

 Step 9.
 Copy the files or folder to Library > Application Support > MobileSync > Backup.
 Once done, you can now restore your iTunes backup using the data you just recovered.
 Proceed to the next section of this article for the full guide.